Veneers – Bellevue, WA

 - Veneers can last for several years or even longer with the proper maintenance (regular professional checkups and diligent oral hygiene at home).

 Dr. Preet values clear communication with her patients.
 She wants you to feel like you fully understand why a particular treatment is being recommended and feel confident about the choices you’re making.
-If there’s anything you’re uncertain about when getting porcelain veneers, let us know right away so that we can put your worries to rest.
+If there’s anything you’re uncertain about when getting veneers, let us know right away so that we can put your worries to rest.
 The commonly asked questions below will give you a head start in learning everything you need to know about getting veneers.

 Are Veneers Permanent?